|Liturgical Season||Marian Events|

 The broadcast may also be heard on-line at radiomaria.us The website also provides access to some previous broadcasts.
 We'll keep you informed about future programs.
 An encore of each show is broadcast Monday night from 8:30-9:30 pm EST one week after the original.

 Living with Mary Today!
-Live: Thursdays and Fridays 2:30-3:00 PM EST: From the Pontifical International Marian Research Institute (IMRI) at the University of Dayton Marian Library, internationally-known Mariologists Fathers Bertrand Buby, François Rossier, Johann Roten, and Thomas Thompson of the Society of Mary (Marianists), and other IMRI faculty; Michael Duricy, Sister Jean Frisk, and others will discuss Marian themes such as The Blessed Mother and Ecumenism; Mary and The Family; Mary and Suffering, Marian Teachings and Writings of Pope John Paul II, Pope Benedict XVI; Mary and Scripture from the Founder of the Marianists, Blessed William Joseph Chaminade; Mary and Vatican II, Marian Apparitions, and others.
+Live: Thursdays 2:00-2:55 PM EST: From the Pontifical International Marian Research Institute (IMRI) at the University of Dayton Marian Library, internationally-known Mariologists Fathers Bertrand Buby, François Rossier, Johann Roten, and Thomas Thompson of the Society of Mary (Marianists), and other IMRI faculty; Michael Duricy, Sister Jean Frisk, and others will discuss Marian themes such as The Blessed Mother and Ecumenism; Mary and the Family; Mary and Suffering, Marian Teachings and Writings of Pope John Paul II, Pope Benedict XVI; Mary and Scripture from the Founder of the Marianists, Blessed William Joseph Chaminade; Mary and Vatican II, Marian Apparitions, and others.
 The Marian Library at the University of Dayton houses the largest collection of Marian books and artifacts in the world, and IMRI is one of the two sites of post-graduate studies in Mariology for the STL and STD.
 Find out more by visiting marypage.org.
 The University of Dayton; The Marian Library, and IMRI are collaborators with the International Satellite Radio Maria Network and Radio Maria Ohio.
 Click here for the schedule of future programs planned to date.
 Click here for the audio archive!
+If you have questions, comments, or suggestions for future programs, feel free to contact us by email at email@example.com.

 From the Marian Treasure Chest

-The Virgin Mary in Eastern Christian Tradition from Brother John Samaha, S.M.
+Celebrating Mary in the Byzantine Spiritual Traditionby Brother John M. Samaha, S.M.

 International Marian Research Institute Course Schedule

 The Pontifical Academic Program leading to STL and STD in theology with a specialization in Marian Studies offers courses in three year-round sessions.
-See our course offerings for summer 2013.
+See our course offerings for the 2014-2015 Academic Year [in PDF requires Adobe Acrobat Reader].
+Our Academic Guide [formerly called Student Guide] is also available in PDF.

 We have revised and expanded our material in Chinese.
 This is a work in progress, so expect more content soon.
 Feel free to let us know what you think of this section.